faridayousry/GetSafe/README.md

 1.2 Application Features

 When Emergency button is pressed and released, the applications can perform a subset of the following actions based on the user’s preferences:

-      -Call the police/local authorities,
+      *Call the police/local authorities

-      -Send the user's live location to the trusted contacts list, -Send a customised message to the trusted contacts list, -Set off a loud 120 dB alarm to alert people nearby & scare the attacker(s), -Record audio/video footage.
+      *Send the user's live location to the trusted contacts list,

+      *Send a customised message to the trusted contacts list,

+      *Set off a loud 120 dB alarm to alert people nearby & scare the attacker(s),

+      *Record audio/video footage.

-		*All of the above can be switched on/off by the user.
+		**All of the above can be switched on/off by the user.

 2. SYSTEM OVERVIEW